The webinar will be held on April 20th at 3:00 PM Central Time. There is no cost to attend, but you must register in advance.

 This economic recovery could take a “V” shape, as recent market gains point to a speedy recovery.
 However, some economists suggest that dire news is not being factored into recent gains.
 They suggest that the recovery could look more like a “L” or “U”.
 They point out that even after there are treatments available, the economy could take months to resume functioning as it did before the shutdowns.

-According to Liz Ann Sonders from Charles Schwab, in the future we could see an increased debt to GDP ratio from countries spending their way out of recessions, decreased globalization as distrust of China grows, increased health screenings and decreased tolerance of working while sick.
+According to Liz Ann Sonders from Charles Schwab (from the article, Debt Song: It’s Not a Pretty Tune), in the future we could see an increased debt to GDP ratio from countries spending their way out of recessions, decreased globalization as distrust of China grows, increased health screenings and decreased tolerance of working while sick.
 She also believes we could see more fiscal caution from both businesses and governments that realize how unprepared they were for COVID-19, in addition to increased cautious behavior from individuals regarding financial decisions and social interactions.

 What does this mean for investors?